St. John's Orphanage: Redevelopment and restoration

 In November 2015, a fire, believed to have been left unattended by squatters, ignited the roof just before 4:00p.m.
 It took approximately six hours to extinguish the fire, during which 80% of the roof was damaged.
 Much of the roof collapsed, exposing the timber frame skeleton, and some rooms were completely destroyed.
 Moments before the building caught on fire, there were unconfirmed reports that a loud bang was heard.
 The Goulburn Heritage Group stated that they were "upset and sickened" by the fire, and Ferrara responded by saying that he was disappointed, and that the building was not insured.
 Ferrara has stated that he will try to preserve the building, and estimates the damage costs at $4 million to $5 million.
 In 2016, another fire occurred in a building at the rear of the main structure, causing extensive damage.
 The building, which was revealed to be the old hall built in 1932, was deemed not salvageable; it was subsequently scheduled for demolition.
 Following the fire, the council ordered Ferrara to secure both the site and loose building materials such as roof iron.
 The fire was treated as suspicious, as witnesses claim that two people wearing backpacks were running from the building just before the fire occurred.
 Following the second fire, a third fire occurred in the building, in which a large portion of the building was completely destroyed.

+In July 2021, the Goulburn Mulwaree Council ordered the remains of the former orphanage to be completely demolished.
+Demolition of the structure took place in early-mid 2023.